Warrex21187/SSH-EECS/README.md

 sudo systemctl start nginx #start nginx sudo systemctl enable nginx #enable nginx to start on boot
 ```
+Now that Nginx is succesfully installed I can connect to the server.
 - - -
 ## Change the SSH Port
 - - -